openfisca/openfisca-doc/presentation.md

 They trigger tax and benefit variables computations via the web API.
 For example: [Mes aides](http://mes-aides.gouv.fr/).

-Then, the web API of OpenFisca is used by the team itself to develop web tools like the [legislation explorer](http://legislation.openfisca.fr/), the [demonstrator](http://ui-test.openfisca.fr/) or the [trace tool](http://www.openfisca.fr/outils/trace).
+Then, the web API of OpenFisca is used by the team itself to develop [tools](http://www.openfisca.fr/outils) like the [legislation explorer](http://legislation.openfisca.fr/), the [demonstrator](http://ui-test.openfisca.fr/) or the [trace tool](http://www.openfisca.fr/outils/trace).